aciucaru/synth80s-rasp-pi/README.md

 For connecting with the SSD1306 OLED Display, the [Display_Lib_RPI](https://github.com/gavinlyonsrepo/Display_Lib_RPI) is used.

-For general audio output on Linux, the [RtAudio](https://github.com/thestk/rtaudio) C++ library was used.
+For general audio output on Linux, the [RtAudio](https://github.com/thestk/rtaudio) C++ library is used.

 #### User features:
 * one unison oscillator with 3 shapes: triangle, sawtooth and square